The France/UK double tax treaty on inheritances

 UK residents owning assets in France

-As a UK resident, assets you own in France are liable to French succession tax and also form part of your estate for UK inheritance tax purposes if you are domiciled in the UK.
+As a UK resident, assets you own in France are liable to French succession tax as well as forming part of your estate for UK inheritance tax purposes if you are a long-term UK resident.
 Your heirs are entitled to a credit for tax paid in France.

 Key differences between UK and France inheritance taxes

-In France, spouses/civil (PACS) partners also receive inheritances tax-free, but do pay tax on gifts.
+In France, spouses/civil (“PACS”) partners also receive inheritances tax free, but do pay tax on gifts.
 Tax is calculated on, and paid by, each beneficiary.
 Every person you leave assets to has to personally pay the tax due.
-The rates and allowances vary according to the beneficiary, with immediate family being much better off than distant or non-relatives.
+The rates and allowances vary according to beneficiary, with immediate family being much better off than distant or non-relatives.

 “Non-relatives” includes unmarried partners (unless you have entered into a PACS) and stepchildren.
 If you have adult children from a previous relationship you may not think of them as your spouse’s stepchildren.
 But if you leave assets to your spouse, who then passes them to your children when he/she dies, they will be taxed as non-relatives.
 Your children will therefore pay tax at 60% and lose the €100,000 allowance.
 Research all your options to see how you can protect both your spouse and children.